openscriptures/morphhb/read/readme.md

 [OSHB Verse](https://hb.openscriptures.org/structure/OshbVerse/),
 we have:

+-	ReferenceLocation.js (Added 4/19/2024) manages URL locations, to
+	make and process the link.

 -	AccentCatalog.js catalogs the accents by type and scope.

 -	Books.js records book data for navigation.